azeus/explore_libraries/README.md

-Here’s the updated README with the new Generative Art section, including the spirograph script, integrated seamlessly with the rest of the repository structure.

 Explore Libraries Repository

 This repository is a growing collection of Python libraries, categorized by their functionality.
 The goal is to document my journey as I explore and experiment with Python’s vast ecosystem, including standard library modules and external libraries.
 The target?
 Exploring up to 500 libraries (maybe more?).
 Each section includes a brief description of the libraries, their use cases, and links to relevant documentation.